-The EU Directive on Eco-Design 2009/125/EC (ErP) It establishes a regulatory framework for the placing of energy-related equipment on the European market.
-Guarantees can be harmonized at Community level specific ecodesign requirements for all significant energy products relati.
-The Directive, Moreover, It contributes to sustainable development by increasing energy efficiency and environmental protection, at the same time improving the security of energy supply.
+The EU Directive on Eco-Design 2009/125 / EC (Erp) It establishes a regulatory framework for the placing of energy-related equipment on the European market.
+Guarantees can be harmonized at Community level specific ecodesign requirements for all significant energy-related products.
+The directive, Furthermore, It contributes to sustainable development by increasing energy efficiency and environmental protection, at the same time improving the security of energy supply.

 This Directive is part of the legislative framework for the free movement and marketing of products in the European community.